adler-j/ryanwattersme/_articles/comparison-of-publishing-cms.md

 ### Heading

 Bahbah Yachiyodai sweatshirt funnel cake elephants are amazing.

+Testing testing new `publishdate` metadata in the front matter of article pages rather than using `published_on`.
+This will help prevent the discrepancy in front matter between Hugo and Jekyll CMSs.

 Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 Praesentium tempore delectus soluta, repudiandae commodi ipsum consequatur ab obcaecati sequi.
 Here is a [link to Google](https://www.google.com).
 Qui voluptatem quae officia autem a sit aperiam architecto culpa iste.